 Some of our fellow passengers were very drunk, others were hygienically challenged.
 We were sleep-deprived, stressed out and bickering with each other.
 We had spent eight months and close to $60,000 waiting for this trip, what if things didn’t feel right when we got there?
 What if we had no feelings of love or even affection for this child?
 What if it just felt wrong?

 We were brought to an empty playroom.
-I barely had time to pull a camera out of my bag when in came a social worker holding the hand of the most adorable, precious child imaginable.
+I barely had time to pull a camera out of my bag when in came a social worker holding the hand of the most adorable, precious child imaginable to me.

 Three caregivers put him on my lap and spoke to him in Russian.
 In response to their coaching, he said “Mama,” with his giant blue eyes and quivering lip.
 I tried to take video and pictures, but my hands holding the camera were shaking uncontrollably.

 Yes, I was in love but Jhenya had other ideas.
 He burst into tears!
 All I wanted to do was comfort this adorable, frightened baby, but he had his Baby House Mamas already.
 They were the parents he knew and loved, and they loved him.
-Baby House Number Two had few toys, diapers, or clothes, no crayons or books, but it was the only life Jhenya had ever known.
+Baby House Number Two had very few toys, diapers, or clothes.
+It had no crayons or books.
+Baby House Number Two was the only life Jhenya had ever known.
 He really didn’t want anything to do with Derrick and me that first day, except when we gave him snacks and when I blew him bubbles.
 One of the happiest moments of my life was Jhenya saying “More!” in his speech-delayed Russian baby talk as I blew bubbles all around the playroom.

 There were many tears during those first visits, along with detachment and indifference on Jhenya’s part.
 Still, I was so in love with this scared little Russian toddler!

-Jhenya didn’t like the American strangers, but did like the toys we brought him and our laptop.
+Jhenya didn’t like the American strangers, but did sort of like like the toys we brought him and our laptop.
 He grew a little more accepting of us every day, but only if his favorite caregivers were close by.
-We were over the moon in love with this clever little boy who figured how to look at family photos within an hour, and was so curious about his brother!
+We were over the moon in love with this clever little boy who figured how to look at family photos on our laptop within an hour, and was so curious about his big brother Nicholas!